Analytics is far from straightforward.

 2. “To get our analysts to produce good work, we need to specify what they do.”

-“When a business has a limited amount of analytics resource and there’s only a short amount of time that a project can be worked on, people feel like they need to be very prescriptive about what they want in order to get something achieved,” Mike explains.
+“When a business has a limited amount of analytics resource and there’s only a short amount of time that a project can be worked on, people feel like they need to be very prescriptive about what they want in order to get something achieved,” Matt explains.
 “A better approach, I’ve found, is to be thorough when describing the problem itself and the outcome you are looking for, not the imagined solution.
 If you give the analyst your challenge, they will figure out how to solve it.”

 Analytics is a very iterative and nuanced service – the reason a business has hired or contracted an analyst is because he or she has the skills that other employees don’t.
 To get the best results, you need to give them all the background information they require, then collaborate with them as they use their analytics knowledge to find a solution (even if it’s a different approach than you would take).